-We are humbled by the generous gifts to our soup kitchen from - St. Kateri Takawitha Parish Church, Our Redeemer Evangelical Lutheran Church, St. Josephs of Glenville, Immanuel Lutheran, Our Lady of Fatima, Grace Lutheran Church - who provide delicious sandwiches for our daily meal, emergency shelter, and street outreach.
+We are deeply grateful to receive generous gifts to our soup kitchen from - St. Kateri Takawitha Parish Church, Our Redeemer Evangelical Lutheran Church, St. Josephs of Glenville, Immanuel Lutheran, Our Lady of Fatima, Grace Lutheran Church - who provide delicious sandwiches for our daily meal, emergency shelter, and street outreach.

-AllTowne Fresh and Global Partners have supported our food programs with delicious and healthy meals form their Erie Boulevard location.
-During the holiday season they donated profits from the sale of their signature sandwiches and supplied us with PPE and cleaning supplies.
+AllTowne Fresh and Global Partners have supported our food programs with delicious and healthy meals from their Erie Boulevard location.

-It is with our deepest gratitude, that through our continued partnership with Concern for The Hungry, The Food Pantries of the Capital District and the Schenectady County Food Providers, we are able to receive thousands of pounds of nonperishable food and funds for our food programs.
+It is with our deepest gratitude, that through our continued partnership with Concern for The Hungry, The Food Pantries of the Capital District and the Schenectady County Food Providers, we are able to receive non- perishable food and funds for our food programs.